-The 3DHB Mental Health & Addictions Strategy Living Life Well 2019 - 2025 supports a complete continuum of care: sustaining specialist mental health and addiction, recognising the need to do a better job of providing earlier intervention when things start to go wrong, and focusing our attention on those with inequitable health outcomes.
+Living Life Well sets the strategic direction for transforming the mental health and addiction system over the next 5 years to improve the experience and outcomes for tangata whaiora (people who are seeking wellness and wellbeing, including those currently experiencing mental ill health and/or addiction, and those in recovery), their families, whanau and communities.
+It covers the complete continuum of care: Sustaining specialist mental health and addiction services, recognising that we need to, and can, do a better job of providing earlier intervention when things start to go wrong, and focusing our attention on those with inequitable health outcomes.